Obtain our report that contains manual user testing insights from the team of seasoned QA experts. Don’t leave your website performance in disarray.

 - Warm-up Your Domain For Cold Email Outreach Campaigns

 - Why We Use Sage Wordpress Framework For SEO

 One of the silent shifts, that I didn’t mention much on this blog, was a transition from various writing apps to a single one: Byword.

-For a while I resisted getting Byword premium, as it was 5$ for both OS X and iOS version, and I thought it was too much.
-So I decided to go with the iOS version, and started using iPad as a main posting tool.
-I’ve done it a couple of times for my personal blog, but than I’ve seen how seamless and well it worked.
+For a while, I resisted getting Byword premium, as it was 5$ for both OS X and iOS version, and I thought it was too much.
+So I decided to go with the iOS version and started using the iPad as a main posting tool.
+I’ve done it a couple of times for my personal blog, but then I’ve seen how seamless and well it worked.

-The formatting and editing was “just right”.
+The formatting and editing were “just right”.
 I didn’t have to think.
 How I saw it on preview, that’s how it looked like on the blog itself.
 I was simply blown away.
-Than the next stage came.
+Then the next stage came.
 I was tipping the toes slowly, so I’ve added AlphaEfficiency as well.
-I’ve sent the blog post as a draft initially, but than I moved on, and scheduled a post.
+I’ve sent the blog post as a draft initially, but then I moved on and scheduled a post.

 Publish as the new print